Cima, California: History

 Herbert Graham Gibson established the first store at Cima in 1900.
 In 1905 the first post office opened in the store.
 Gibson refused to pump the gas for his customers and therefore may have created the first self-service station in the country.
 The site served as both a railroad siding and a commercial center for ranchers and miners.

 Few people now live in the area.
 In fact, like the neighboring town of Kelso to the southwest, Cima is now usually considered a ghost town.
-Nevertheless, both towns still see considerable activity on the Union Pacific rail line that brought the towns into being.
+Nevertheless, both towns still see considerable activity on the Union Pacific (formerly the Los Angeles and Salt Lake) rail line that brought the towns into being.
 Between Kelso and Cima lies the Cima Grade, the steepest part of the line between the Los Angeles area and Las Vegas.
 The tracks rise 2000 ft in 20 mi.
 Both sites also lie within the Mojave National Preserve, with the attendant tourist activity.

 Climate

 For Cima, the average high temperature in July is 93 °F, with an average low of 67 °F. January averages are 51 °F and 29 °F. The highest temperature on record is 110 °F in 1967, and the lowest is -2 °F, recorded in 1972.
 Cima receives less than 10 in of rain in an average year.

-Cima does have a post office, with the ZIP code 92323 and the area code 760.
+Cima had a post office, with the ZIP code 92323 and the area code 760.
+In 2011, the post office was closed, however the 92323 ZIP code remains in use.
 The 92323 ZIP Code Tabulation Area had a population of 21 at the 2000 census.